Mordecai Richler

-Mordecai Richler CC (January 27, 1931 – July 3, 2001) was a Canadian writer.
-His best known works are The Apprenticeship of Duddy Kravitz (1959) and Barney's Version (1997).
+Mordecai Richler CC (January 27, 1931 – July 3, 2001) was a Canadian writer from Montreal, Quebec.
+He is best known for his novels set in Montreal's Jewish community; including The Apprenticeship of Duddy Kravitz (1959) and Barney's Version (1997).
 His 1970 novel St. Urbain's Horseman and 1989 novel Solomon Gursky Was Here were nominated for the Booker Prize.
 He is also well known for the Jacob Two-Two fantasy series for children.

-In addition to his fiction, Richler wrote numerous essays about the Jewish community in Canada, and about Canadian and Quebec nationalism.
+In addition to his fiction, Richler was a journalist, and his non-fiction writing included essays about the Jewish community in Canada, and about Canadian and Quebec nationalism.
 Richler's Oh Canada!
 Oh Quebec!
-(1992), a collection of essays about nationalism and anti-Semitism, generated considerable controversy.
+(1992), a book version of an essay that originally appeared in The New Yorker, generated considerable controversy.

+For his literary and cultural contributions, Richler was awarded Companionship of the Order of Canada in 2001.
+He was also a two-time recipient of the Governor General's Award for Literature (1968 and 1971), and winner of the Giller Prize (1997).
+Charles Foran for Historica Canada called Richler "without question one of Canada’s greatest writers."

 Biography

 Early life and education

 The son of Lily (née Rosenberg) and Moses Isaac Richler, a scrap metal dealer, Richler was born on January 27, 1931, in Montreal, Quebec, and raised on St. Urbain Street in that city's Mile End area.
-He learned English, French and Yiddish, and graduated from Baron Byng High School.
-Richler enrolled in Sir George Williams College (now Concordia University) to study but did not complete his degree.
-Years later, Richler's mother published an autobiography, The Errand Runner: Memoirs of a Rabbi's Daughter (1981), which discusses Mordecai's birth and upbringing, and the sometimes difficult relationship between them.
-(Mordecai Richler's grandfather and Lily Richler's father was Rabbi Yehudah Yudel Rosenberg, a celebrated rabbi in both Poland and Canada and a prolific author of many religious texts, as well as religious fiction and non-fiction works on science and history geared for religious communities.)
+Richler was fluent in English and Yiddish but had poor French.
+Richler graduated from Baron Byng High School and enrolled in Sir George Williams College (now Concordia University) to study but did not complete his degree.
+Years later, Richler's mother published an autobiography which discusses Mordecai's birth and upbringing, and the sometimes difficult relationship between them.
+Mordecai Richler's grandfather and Lily Richler's father was Rabbi Yehudah Yudel Rosenberg, a celebrated rabbi in both Poland and Canada, chief rabbi of Montreal, and a prolific author of many religious texts, as well as religious fiction and non-fiction works on science and history geared for religious communities.

+Richler's parents had had an arranged marriage which his mother deeply resented.
+She began an affair with a boarder in 1944 and divorced her husband, events which deeply upset the 12-year-old Richler.

 Richler moved to Paris at age nineteen, intent on following in the footsteps of a previous generation of literary exiles, the so-called Lost Generation of the 1920s, many of whom were from the United States.
+Richler considered his time in Paris studying and writing at his favourite café, the Mabillon on St. Germain des Prés, as the equivalent of university years.